pauljoohyunkim/defeng/README.md

 ## Note
 Note that you do not have to set the length to be more than 5 is most cases!
 For example, the word `strength` will require only four spaces with this generator. (str-e-ng-th)

+## Outlook
+If I keep developing this, here are a few small things I aim to do in the upcoming future.
+* More realistic word generation
+    * It turns out that words like astrsch (3-space word) is not likely a word that people would have invented.
+    * I can try to split up consonants and vowels into "frontal" and "latter".
+* Size of the file computation.
+    * Not only the number of words, but also the overall size of the file generated.

 ## Conception
 The idea behind this was that, many words have limited number of consonants or vowels in a row.